 For too long, digital marketers have been considering their customers as prey instead of partners.
 The language that brands use while running digital marketing campaigns reflects this reality: tripwire, target audience, or lead capture.

 Like the old times, there is no point in tricking your prospects into a sale.
 Instead, focus on gaining the trust of your customers and establish a level of respect.
-Creating a foundation on which customer loyalty can be built is now important more than ever.
+Creating a foundation on which customer loyalty can be built is now more critical than ever.
 You can do this by listening to customer issues and providing them value beyond the sale of your products and services.

 - Build connections